vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0016/README.md

 Questions & Answers
 -------------------

-NOTE: Please use the index on the left side to navigate, as the Q&A you need most may be near the bottom of the document.
-New information added after the original publication date is added to the end of the list to preserve links to the subsections.
+NOTE: New information added after the original publication date is added to the end of the list to preserve links to the subsections.

 ### Who is affected?